China locking down cities with 18 million to stop virus

 Local authorities in Wuhan demanded all residents wear masks in public places.
 Police, SWAT teams and paramilitary troops guarded Wuhan’s train station.

 Liu Haihan left Wuhan last Friday after visiting her boyfriend there.
-She said everything was normal then, before human-to-human transmission of the virus was confirmed.
+She said everything was normal then, before person-to-person transmission of the virus was confirmed.
 But things had changed rapidly.

 Her boyfriend “didn’t sleep much yesterday.
 He disinfected his house and stocked up on instant noodles,” Liu said.
 “He’s not really going out.
 If he does, he wears a mask.”